- Not a substitute for professional veterinary help.

 - Avoid high-stress situations.
 Some stressful situations, like vet visits, can’t be avoided, but try to limit your dog’s exposure to other stressful experiences whenever possible.

-- Reinforce calm behaviors.
-Whenever your pup stays calm, reward them with training treats and praise to reinforce the behavior.
+- Reinforce calm behavior.
+Whenever your pup stays calm, reward them with training treats and praise.

 - Provide exercise and mental stimulation.
 Make sure your dog gets plenty of exercise and fun activities.
 This is important for keeping them happy and healthy.